-Scientists explain unique activity of TB drug pyrazinamideAugust 11th, 2011 in Medical research
+Scientists explain unique activity of TB drug pyrazinamideAugust 11, 2011 in Medicine & Health / Medical research

 Pyrazinamide has been used in combination with other drugs as a first-line treatment for people with tuberculosis (TB) since the 1950s, but exactly how the drug works has not been well understood.

 Now, researchers have discovered a key reason why the drug effectively shortens the required duration of TB therapy.
 The finding potentially paves the way for the development of new drugs that can help eliminate TB in an infected individual even more rapidly.
 The study was supported by the National Institute of Allergy and Infectious Diseases (NIAID), part of the National Institutes of Health, and published online on August 11 in Science Express.